Tom Cox advises corporate and private clients who find themselves in commercial dispute.

 Tom advised a packaging company in respect of an agency dispute relating to the purported non-payment of over £10.5 million in consultancy and agency fees pursuant to contractual agreements and/or the Commercial Agents Regulations 1993.
 Tom helped to negotiate a settlement, without litigation being commenced, at mediation.

-Tom is advising a mineral development company in respect of a cross-jurisdictional claim relating to alleged fraudulent misrepresentations surrounding a royalty agreement.
+Tom advised a mineral development company in respect of a cross-jurisdictional claim relating to alleged fraudulent misrepresentations surrounding a royalty agreement.

 Tom is advising a US based aviation client in respect of a number of issues regarding non-performance and contract termination.